FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

    ```

    Note: If you use the LazyNode or LazyValues features, you will need to
-   use inspect::ReadFromInspector and run the returned fit::promise to
+   use inspect::ReadFromInspector and run the returned fpromise::promise to
    completion.
 See the solution to this part for an example.

    The snippet above reads the underlying virtual memory object (VMO)